Earn While You Learn

 Opportunity

-As a Surgical Technology Trainee, all tuition expenses are paid by the UVA Medical Center and the employee will earn a full-time salary and benefits while supporting our procedural area teams and learning the necessary skills to become a registered Tech in Surgery at UVA Health.
+As a Surgical Technology Trainee UVA Medical Center pays all tuition expenses.
+The employee will earn a full-time salary and benefits while learning the necessary skills to become a registered Tech in Surgery at UVA Health.

 • Central Sterile Supply/Sterile Processing Technician